-One in seven children in Massachusetts lives in a family at risk of hunger because they are not able to afford enough food.
+One in eight children in Massachusetts lives in a family at risk of hunger because they are not able to afford enough food.
 Studies have shown that children living in food insecure households are academically disadvantaged and have an increased likelihood of physical and mental health issues and behavioral disorders.

 By providing low-income children access to free and reduced-price meals, schools play a critical role in alleviating childhood hunger.
 In Massachusetts, schools with 60 percent or more students eligible for free and reduced-price meals, nearly 300,000 children also qualify for free and reduced-price breakfast.
 However, only about 150,000 students currently participate in breakfast programs.

 Offering breakfast after the bell has proven to increase participation rates dramatically—in some cases increasing from as low as 40 percent to 85 percent.

 - Fewer visits to the school nurse